jonshiach/graphics-notes/_pages/03_textures.md

 glTexImage2D(GL_TEXTURE_2D, 0, GL_RGBA, width, height, 0, GL_RGBA, GL_UNSIGNED_BYTE, data);
 ```

-Compile and run the program and you should be presented with a (hopefully) familiar face.
+Compile and run the program, and you should be presented with a (hopefully) familiar face.

 ```{figure} ../_images/03_mario_rectangle.png
 :width: 500